ballerina-platform/module-ballerina-http/README.md

 A `Service` represents a collection of network-accessible entry points and can be exposed via a `Listener` endpoint.
 A resource represents one such entry point and can have its own path, HTTP methods, body format, `consumes` and `produces` content types, CORS headers, etc. In resources, the HTTP method and resource path are mandatory parameters and the String literal and path parameters can be stated as the path.
-The resource function accepts the `http:Caller`, `http:Request`, `http:Headers`, query parameters, header parameters, and payload parameters as arguments.
+The resource method accepts the `http:Caller`, `http:Request`, `http:Headers`, query parameters, header parameters, and payload parameters as arguments.
 However, they are optional.

 When a `Service` receives a request, it is dispatched to the best-matched resource.